WVURAIL/dspira/labs/01/README.md

 ### 1.2.1.
 A Cosine Waveform generator

 As a first experiment we want to generate a real-valued cosine signal with frequency 1000 Hz (default for the “Signal Source”) and display it in the time and frequency domains.
 We start from a flowgraph which consists of a “Signal Source” connected to a “Throttle”.
 To make the output of the Signal Source real-valued, double-click on the block and in the Properties window that shows up click on “Complex” under “Output Type” and select “Float” as shown below.
 Then choose “QT” under “Instrumentation” (or just simply search for “QT GUI Sink”) and double-click on “QT GUI Sink”.
 This block will allow you to see the waveform at the input in the frequency as well as in the time domain.
-Change the data “Type” from “Complex” to “Real” and connect the input to the output of the “Throttle” block.
+Change the data “Type” from “Complex” to “Float” and connect the input to the output of the “Throttle” block.
 Save the flowgraph, e.g., as ex01_1.grc

 ![Example 1 Flowgraph](img/08.png)